Heterogeneous Acceleration Pipeline for Recommendation System Training: Related Work

-\niparagraph{Optimizations to mitigate memory intensive training:} Prior work~\cite{nvopt}, optimizes training by modifying the model either through mixed-precision~\cite{mixedprecision} training or eliminating rare categorical variables to reduce the embedding table size.
-Such approaches that change the data representation and/or embedding tables, require accuracy re-validation across a variety of models and datasets.
-More work has been done on compression~\cite{compressreco, gist, compressreco2} and sparsity~\cite{sparsemat} to reduce the memory footprint of machine learning models in general. \hotline, on the other hand, performs full-precision training without employing overheads such as compression/decompression and sparse operations by leveraging the skewed access patterns for embeddings. \hotline is orthogonal to these techniques and can be used with them to improve the memory efficiency.
+\niparagraph{Mitigating memory intensive training:} Prior work has focused on optimizing the model using mixed-precision training or eliminating rare categorical variables to reduce embedding table size~\cite{nvopt, mixedprecision}.
+However, changing the data representation or embedding tables requires accuracy re-validation.
+Compression and sparsity have also been used to reduce model memory footprint~\cite{compressreco, gist, compressreco2, sparsemat, elrec}.
+In contrast, \hotline performs full-precision training without the overheads of compression/decompression and sparse operations.
+It only leverages access skew and is independent of these techniques.

+\niparagraph{Embedding Representation:} Previous research has explored various methods to represent categorical features within limited memory, aiming to accommodate multiple feature values with a restricted number of embeddings.
+The hashing trick~\cite{hashing} applies a simple hash function to constrain feature embeddings.
+Compositional Embeddings~\cite{compemd} leverages complementary partitions of categorical features, utilizing multiple smaller embedding tables and combining embeddings from each table.
+ROBE~\cite{robe} accesses contiguous blocks in shared memory for enhanced memory access.
+Unified Embeddings~\cite{unified} consolidates all categorical features within a single embedding table, allowing for collisions of feature values within and across features.
+DHE~\cite{dhe} employs an orthogonal approach, representing feature values using MLPs and encoders instead of embeddings.
+Hotline can be applied atop any embedding representation technique.

+\niparagraph{Embedding Prefetching:} Previous studies~\cite{cDLRM, scratchpipe, bagpipe} have investigated prefetching embeddings into a GPU-based cache for the next mini-batch of training.
+However, this prefetching-based approach introduces complexities such as data hazards, complex cache eviction policies, and asynchronous training with limited scalability.
+In contrast, Hotline avoids these complexities through pipeline scheduling within a minibatch.

-\niparagraph{Machine learning accelerators:} There has been a plethora of work on designing accelerators to execute compute portion of deep learning models~\cite{tpu, tabla:hpca, cosmic:micro, maeri, minerva, eyeriss, brainwave, pudiannao, dnnweaver:micro}.
-Certain works have also offered accelerators for recommender models, especially collaborative filtering based models~\cite{tabla:hpca, cosmic:micro}. \hotline does not aim to design a specialized architecture to optimize the compute of deep learning based recommender models. \hotline facilitates training by efficiently dispatching and gathering working parameters and input mini-batches to an already established GPU based system.
-Nevertheless, \hotline accelerator can be used to enhance the overall benefits of deep learning accelerators by pipelining their execution efficiently.
+\niparagraph{Machine learning accelerators:} There are proposals for accelerators designed to execute the compute portion of deep learning models~\cite{tpu, dnnweaver:micro:2016, minerva, eyeriss, brainwave}, including some for collaborative filtering-based recommender models~\cite{tabla:hpca, cosmic:micro, dana}.
+However, \hotline does not aim to design a specialized architecture for optimizing the computing of deep learning-based recommender models. \hotline accelerator can pipeline and potentially enhance these existing accelerators.